-A fabulous product only available in the UK (link below points directly to their site), these pieces can be used to make Salami Pizzas and Garlic Pita Bread – or, like we do a lot of the time, used to make quick, handy wraps.
+A fabulous product only available in the UK, these pieces can be used to make Salami Pizzas and Garlic Pita Bread – or, like we do a lot of the time, used to make quick, handy wraps.
 Each piece is only 2.2g carbs per serving and do the job well, with a bit of imaginative toppings and fillings.
 As a new company, they tend to be quite pricey, so I advise you trial a small batch on your first order to see if its for you or not.
-(This blurb was not sponsored by Lo-Dough®, I just felt it necessary to share my discovery of a lovely product for low-carb lovers.)

 For UK readers, buy Lo-Dough online here.